×

 Eat foods rich in tryptophan (oats, pumpkin seeds), magnesium (leafy greens, dark chocolate), complex carbohydrates (quinoa, brown rice).

-• MIND Diet (Hybrid of Mediterranean and DASH diets):
+• MIND diet (hybrid of Mediterranean and DASH diets):

 Reduces risk of cognitive decline

-• Avoid Alcohol and Caffeine:
+• Avoid alcohol and caffeine:

 They can increase hot flashes and sleep disturbances.

-Sleep Optimization
+3. Sleep Optimization –

-• Evening routine can include eating a small dinner 2-3 hours before bedtime, calming activities like a warm bath, avoiding screens for at least 1-2 hours before bedtime and keeping the bedroom cool, dark and quiet.
+Sleep can be actively managed with a morning and an evening routine.
+Morning routine should include movement, light exposure, and a nutritious breakfast.
+Evening routine can include eating a small dinner 2-3 hours before bedtime, calming activities like a warm bath, avoiding screens for at least 1-2 hours before bedtime and keeping the bedroom cool, dark and quiet.

-• There is an increased risk of sleep apnea and restless legs syndrome, and a high percentage of women experience night sweats.
+Sleep disturbances remain common in post menopause.
+There is an increased risk of sleep apnea and restless legs syndrome, and a high percentage of women experience night sweats.

-Stress Management
+4. Stress Management –

 • Regular physical activity lowers cortisol and improves mood and sleep